imohamme/NASAaccess/docs/nasaaccess_R.rst

                    echo. > .urs_cookies

     #.
 Open your _netrc file by any text editor and remove the quotations before machine and after your password.
 The _netrc file should be without any quotation marks to get the curl working.
-The netrc file should look like
+The _netrc/.netrc file should look like

     .. figure::  images/netrc.png
           :scale: 50%